opulent/opulent/docs/attributes.md

 Unescaped buffered code can be dangerous.
 You must be sure to sanitize any user inputs to avoid cross-site scripting.

 ### Extending Attributes
-Attributes can be extended using a '__+__' symbol, followed by an expression which returns a Hash.
+Attributes can be extended using a '__+__' symbol, followed by an expression which provides Hash.

 __Example__
 ```html